Concrete ship: History

 Between the world wars, there was little commercial or military interest in concrete ship construction.
 The reason was that other shipbuilding methods were cheaper and less labor-intensive, and other kinds of ships were cheaper to operate.
 However, in 1942, after the U.S. entered World War II, the U.S. military found that its contractors had steel shortages.
 Consequently, the U.S. government contracted McCloskey & Company of Philadelphia, Pennsylvania to build 24 self-propelled concrete ships.
 Construction started in July 1943.
 The shipyard was at Hookers Point in Tampa, Florida, and at its peak, it employed 6,000 workers.
 The U.S. government also contracted with two companies in California for the construction of concrete barge ships.
 Barge ships were large vessels that lacked engines to propel them.
 Instead, they were towed by tugs.

 In Europe, ferrocement barges (FCBs) played a crucial role in World War II operations, particularly in the D-Day Normandy landings, where they were used as part of the Mulberry harbour defenses, for fuel and munitions transportation, as blockships, and as floating pontoons.
 In 1940, 200 were commissioned to serve as petrol-carrying barges.
 The barges weighed 160 tons and were constructed on the London dockside before being craned into the water by a giant crane.

 Some barges were fitted with engines and used as mobile canteens and troop carriers.
 Some of these vessels survive as abandoned wrecks or sea defenses (against storm surges) in the Thames Estuary including near Rainham Marshes.)
 Two remain in civil use as moorings at Westminster.

 One notable wartime FCB, previously beached at Canvey Island, was partially removed in 2003 by the local sailing club, whose land it was on, for fear it was a "danger to children".
 Local historians disagreed with the club and were displeased with their actions.

 In 1944 a concrete firm in California proposed a submarine shaped freighter which they claimed could achieve speeds of 75 knots.
 The war ended any more research into the project.
 In retrospect many believe the claims were greatly overstated.

 Concrete barges also served in the Pacific during 1944 and 1945.
 From the Charleroi, Pennsylvania, Mail, February 5, 1945:

 One concrete barge under tow by Jicarilla (ATF-104) was lost off Saipan during a typhoon, and another barge damaged the Moreton Bay Pile Light in Brisbane, but the rest served admirably.

 Today

 Modern hobbyists also build ferrocement boats (ferroboats), as their construction methods do not require special tools, and the materials are comparatively cheap.
-A pioneer in this movement is Hartley Boats, which has been selling plans for concrete boats since 1938.
-Meanwhile, since the 1960s, the American Society of Civil Engineers has sponsored the National Concrete Canoe Competition.
+Since the 1960s, the American Society of Civil Engineers has sponsored the National Concrete Canoe Competition.

 In Europe, especially the Netherlands, concrete is still used to build some of the barges on which houseboats are built.